PubuduJ/student-management-system-back-end/README.md

 project to your local computer.

 Make sure to create a **student_app_db** database in the MySQL community server.
-If you neglect to create it, the project will automatically generate it when it is first executed.
+If neglect to create, the project will automatically generate it when it is firstly executed.

 #### Clone this repository
 1. Clone the project using `https://github.com/PubuduJ/student-management-system-back-end.git` terminal command.